cyberRobotic/Intel-Realsense-Ubuntnu-Mate/README.md

 cd librealsense/examples/cmake
 ./hello_librealsense2
 ```
-If everything went well then the displayed output from the terminal is if everything went well than congratulation.
-You have now sucssefully instaled librealsense on Ubuntu Mate and are now ready to use it :smirk:.
-Follow mee on github to get more simple toturials for Raspberry PI with Ubuntu Mate, ROS, Control systems and offcourse librealsense.
+If everything went well then the displayed output from the terminal is
 ```
+hello from librealsense -2.34.0
+You have 1 RealSense devices connected
 ```
+Congratulation you have now sucssefully instaled librealsense on Ubuntu Mate and are now ready to use it :smirk:.
+Follow mee on github to get more simple toturials for Raspberry PI with Ubuntu Mate, ROS, Control systems and offcourse librealsense.